THE 281st AHC MEMORIAL SCHOLARSHIP FUND

 The completed application must be submitted to the program Secretary no later than June 15 of the year of graduation.
 Each application is reviewed for eligibility and completeness by the Secretary who in turn “sanitizes” the application by removing the applicant’s name and family connection.
 Each “sanitized” application is reviewed by a minimum of three members of the Scholarship Board who will rate each applicant based on their achievements, grade point average, and potential for success in higher education.
 Individuals selected for initial scholarship awards and those returning students approved for continued support, will be announced by the President of the Scholarship Board at the main event of the annual 281st AHC Association reunion.

-Applicants awarded scholarships must submit their grades and proof of attendance following each term completed before payment for the next term can be processed.
-Grades and proof of attendance must be received by the program Secretary no later than January 15 for the spring semester and June 15 for the fall semester.
-Awardees should confirm that the Secretary has received their grades and proof of attendance.
+Applicants awarded scholarships must submit their grades and proof of enrollment for a minimum of 12 credit hours per semester before payment for the next term can be processed.
+Grades and proof of enrollment must be received by the program Secretary no later than January 15 for the spring semester and June 15 for the fall semester.
+Awardees should confirm that the Secretary has received their grades and proof of enrollment.

 Information concerning the program or assistance in completing the application can be obtained by contacting the program secretary: